lzanini/blackjack-engine/README.md

         self.betting_unit = betting_unit

     def declare_bet(self, cards_delt, remaining_cards):
-        """ Cards 2 to 6 decrease the runing count, and cards 10 to A increase it. """ running_count = 0
+        """ Cards 2 to 6 decrease the running count by 1, and cards 10 to A increase it by 1. """
+        running_count = 0
         for card in ['10', 'J', 'Q', 'K', 'A']: running_count += cards_delt[card]